anaspxr/e-commerce-with-redux/README.md

 - **Order History**: Users can view their past orders.

 ## Admin Page

  The project includes an admin page where admins can manage users and products.
+- Admins can log in to a dedicated dashboard
+- View and manage all users
+- Add new products and edit or remove existing products
+- View and update all orders of users

 ## Tech Stack